Beginning travel photography

 You have several options for travel photography equipment.
 Many people use their phones to document their vacations.
 Waterproof your phone if you will be primarily using it for photos, it is better to be safe than sorry!
 You can purchase a tripod and clip lenses for the phone.
 There are many free apps for photo editing, start with Lightroom.
 I am often amazed by how great the iPhone-only Instagram feeds are.

-You may choose a small point and shoot, mirrorless, or DSLR camera.
+You may choose a small point-and-shoot, mirrorless, or DSLR camera.
 I have the Nikon D5300 and the smaller Sony Alpha a6000 mirrorless digital camera.
 They are both great cameras.
 Consider the Go Pro if you will be shooting a video of adventure activities.
 Whatever you decide, be sure to purchase an extra battery, 64GB memory card, and a small tripod.
 I also recommend using a camera clip to attach the camera to your bag in order to have quick access.
 Click through to shop camera supplies on amazon.

 Travel Photography Skills